- See: proximal biceps tendonopathy

 Arthroscopic fixation of superior labral lesions using a bioabsorbable implant. a preliminary report.

-Case report: Arthroscopic repair of a type IV SLAP lesion, the red on white lesion of a component of anterior instability.
+Case report: arthroscopic repair of a type IV SLAP lesion--the red-on-white lesion as a component of anterior instability.

 Clinical evaluation and treatment of spinoglenoid notch ganglion cysts